shubhvachher/fruitSorter/AutomatedWeighing/README.md

 Part of the PS1 work @ CEERI, Chennai.

 The system is about weighing fruits travelling down a conveyer belt.
-It is a basic sort of use of arduino with some thoughtful coding I guess.
+It is a basic sort of use of arduino with some thoughtful coding more or less.
-Please check out the code in the shubh folder to know more.
+Please check out the code in the shubhWeighing folder to know more.